 Editor's Note: Take your fantasy skills to college.
 Draft your team, set your lineup and play with your friends.
 Saturdays are back on the menu - sign up for Yahoo Sports College Fantasy Football today.

-NFL Draft prospect to watch: CB Deandre Baker (Round 1)
+NFL Draft prospect to watch: S Austin Hall (Round 5)

 Editor’s Note: Get a sneak peek at the Rotoworld’s NFL Draft Guide with a look at some of our top features such as positional rankings, sleepers and busts, dynasty rankings, mock drafts, rookie rankings and more!
 Click here now!

 NFL Draft prospect to watch: DT Ed Oliver (possible top-five pick)

 How should I think of this team?
 Like eating a gallon of ice cream, and then chugging a bottle of sprinkles.

 The case for: There’s no other team in the AAC that offers the kind of intrigue that Houston does.
 Not even UCF, which is coming off an undefeated season.
 Nice.
 The Cougars boast the potential No. 1 pick in the spring draft -- Ed Oliver has already declared -- an athletic force of nature who recorded has recorded an inhuman 38.5 tackles at defensive tackle in just two seasons.
 Even if Houston barely blips on your radar, you may recall Oliver ripping through Louisville for two sacks as a true freshman during Lamar Jackson’s Heisman campaign.